gostrowska/Udacity-project4-Sparkify/README.md

 Anaconda distribution of Python, Python versions 3.*.

 Libraries used:
-1. numpy
+1. pyspark.sql
-2. pandas
+2. pyspark.ml
 3. matplotlib
 4. seaborn
-5. sklearn
+5. os
-6. tqdm

 ## Project Motivation <a name="motivation"></a>
-For this project, I was interestested in using Kaggle data regarding Boston Airbnb listings.
+For this project, I was interestested in using Udacity data regarding Sparkify music platform.
+I used tiny subset (128MB) of the full dataset available (12GB).
-Airbnb is a popular platform among travelers.
-It is easy and convenient for tourists to rent a house, apartment, private room or shared room on the other side of the world.
-It is also easy to rent a property through Airbnb.
-Therefore, many people see Airbnb as an opportunity to earn extra money.
-Those people may be interested what factors impact rental price most.
+Sparkify is a fictional music platform.
+The goal of the project is to analyze user behavior and predict which users will cancel their subscriptions (churn).
+Paid accounts contribute to company's revenue and it is significant to identify customers that may churn.
-I analyzed Airbnb listings from the [Kaggle Boston Airbnb Open Data](https://www.kaggle.com/datasets/airbnb/boston?resource=download&select=listings.csv)<br />
+I analyzed Sparkify dataset from the Udacity platform also available on [Kaggle](https://www.kaggle.com/datasets/kuixizhu/sparkify-small-log)<br />
-When analyzing the data, I will answer three questions:
-1. Is price higher for a property with a host or without?
-Is it more profitable to rent the entire property?
-2. Which areas in Boston are most expensive?
-3. Which factors influence property price in Boston the most?
+I will biuld classification ML model to predict if a platform's user will churn.
+To evaluate the model I will use area under PR curve as the final dataset is imbalanced and the problem is to optimize positive class.

 ## File Descriptions <a name="files"></a>
-There is 1 notebook available [here](Project1_Boston_Kaggle.ipynb) to showcase work while answering above 3 questions.
+There is 1 notebook available [here](Project1_Boston_Kaggle.ipynb) to showcase work while analizing data and building ML model.

 ## Results <a name="results"></a>
 The main findings of the code can be found at the post available [here](https://medium.com/@graza89/ce59d7e1173f) and in markdown cells in the notebook.

 ## Licensing, Authors, Acknowledgements <a name="licensing"></a>
-Licensing for the data and other descriptive information of a dataset is available at the [Kaggle](https://www.kaggle.com/datasets/airbnb/boston?resource=download&select=listings.csv).<br />
+Licensing for the data and other descriptive information of a dataset is available at the [Kaggle](https://www.kaggle.com/datasets/kuixizhu/sparkify-small-log).<br />
 Author of the notebook: Grazyna Ostrowska